 - In essence, the propaganda model contends that anything that interferes with the public’s ‘buying mood’ is risky

-- Sources–Certain sources of news are considered legitimate, such as government.
+Certain sources of news have historically been considered legitimate, such as government.
 This is less the case now, in 2018.
 But government’s activities will be covered, and that gives various agencies and individuals in government broad power over controlling messages, what is news, etc.–they’ve got lots of correspondents covering their activities as news, even where it might look, feel and smell more like marketing and PR.
 Sociologist Max Weber wrote about sources of legitimacy.
 He identified three.
 First, charismatic authority–the cult leader, religious figure–the charismatic individual whose followers would walk off a cliff for.
-Problem with charismatic authority, with respect to power, is that it doesn’t tend to transfer to other individuals–it’s a problem of succession.
+The problem with charismatic authority, with respect to power, is that it doesn’t tend to transfer to other individuals–it’s a problem of succession.
 Second is traditional authority, for instance you may have heard of the ‘divine right of kings.’
 If you’re a monarch, and people believe you reign under instructions from God, that’s pretty powerful stuff–they’re likely to believe whatever you say.
 The Pope’s authority in the Catholic Church is similar.
-The third type is rational-legal legitimacy.
-We often think of law, the constitution, etc.).
-We tend to want to believe people in positions of legitimate authority, which means we may be susceptible to liars, especially as persuasion techniques and social media become more sophisticated.
-The media also has a great deal of legitimacy.
+The third type is rational-legal authority.
+We often think of law, the constitution, etc..
+We tend to want to believe people in positions of legitimate authority, which also means the unwary will be susceptible to liars, especially as persuasion techniques and social media become more sophisticated.
+The media also have a fair amount of legitimacy.
 Ever heard the phrase ‘As Seen on TV!’
 (There’s even a website, with really great stuff that you probably need to own and have, yes, seen on TV)

 - The White House media managers have rather large staffs–over 50 people working in White House, solely on communication, is standard.
-Their job is ostensibly to communicate, but as often to try to ‘spin’ or ‘frame’ coverage in ways beneficial to their own interests.
+Their job is ostensibly to communicate, but as often to try to ‘spin’ or ‘frame’ coverage in ways beneficial to White House interests.
 Journalists have their own agendas, sometimes related to a specific story, sometimes related to a story line their bosses want them to pursue, etc. No White House is beyond using the media to its advantage to control as much as possible their ‘messages’ and shape public opinion.
 When the story line is ‘bad,’ they’ll look to change the subject.
 They may offer anonymous ‘background’ information.
-Anything the president does is news, including, apparently, fly-swatting.
+Anything the president does is news, including, apparently, eating broccoli, fly-swatting.

 - Deflecting pressure–spokespeople can speak for presidents, vice presidents; documents can be classified in the interest of national security, unpopular news can be released on Friday afternoon or over the weekend.
 These are all well-tested strategies to reduce public access to information.

-Essentially, over-reliance on official sources for news can produce at the least self-serving accounts, at worst propaganda, and this goes for presidential press conferences, candidates’ press conferences, to corporate press conferences.
+- Essentially, over-reliance on official sources for news can produce at the very least self-serving accounts of events, at the worst propaganda.
+This goes for presidential press conferences, candidates’ press conferences, even corporate press conferences.

-- Flak This is negative feedback.
+This is negative feedback.
 Flak happens on both ‘sides.’
 This is direct flak, and can include other organizations, such as the Pentagon, or even phone calls from the White House complaining about critical coverage.
 There are examples of audiences boycotting a channel or a network, or even boycotting their advertisers, because of strong disagreement with stories selected or covered.
 Even local papers receive unflattering letters to the editor.

 Corporations also can sling flak–Chrysler once demanded editorial approval for any magazine carrying its advertising.
 There are lots of media watchdog sites that give flak to newsmakers and media outlets.
 Here’s an example from the Pentagon, going after cartoonist Tom Toles.
-The people who confirmed that U.S. casualties in Iraq are higher because soldiers were not equipped with adequate body armor are trying to stifle Toles’ constitutionally protected free speech, because it denigrates soldiers’ sacrifices, apparently.
+The people who confirmed that U.S. casualties in Iraq are higher because soldiers were not equipped with adequate body armor were trying to stifle Toles’ constitutionally protected free speech, claiming it denigrated soldiers’ sacrifices, apparently.
 Of course Toles’ point was to criticize the Secretary of Defense Donald Rumsfeld for minimizing casualties and behaving as if large numbers of them could be spun as part of a ‘successful’ campaign):

 “While you or some of your readers may not agree with the war or its conduct, we believe you owe the men and women and their families who so selflessly serve our country the decency to not make light of their tremendous physical sacrifices.” (from a letter to the Washington Post)